nemster/radix_pump/README.md

 `<COMPONENT_ADDRESS>` is the address of the RadixPump component.
 `<BUY_POOL_FEE_PERCENTAGE>` is the new percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers to the pool.
 The upper limit for this parameter can be changed by the componet owner.
 `<SELL_POOL_FEE_PERCENTAGE>` is the new percentage (expressed as a number from 0 to 100) of base coins paid by buyers and sellers to the pool.
 The upper limit for this parameter can be changed by the componet owner.
-`<FLASH_LOAN_POOL_FEE_PERCENTAGE>` is the percentage (expressed as a number from 0 to 100) of base coins paid by flash borrowers to the pool.
-The upper limit for this parameter can be changed by the componet owner.
+`<FLASH_LOAN_POOL_FEE>`  is the amount of base coins paid by flash borrowers to the coin pool.

-Fees can never be increased, you can only reduce them.
+Percentage fees can never be increased, you can only reduce them.

 A `FeeUpdateEvent` event is issued.